umayer16/VIBEBENCH/paper.md

 # Acknowledgements

-The author expresses gratitude to Saint Joseph Higher Secondary School, Dhaka, for providing the academic environment necessary to pursue this research.
-Special thanks are extended to the Executive Committee and members of the Josephite Scintilla Science Club (JSSC) for their feedback on the framework's utility and their support of independent student research in software engineering.
+The author thanks the faculty and administration of Saint Joseph Higher Secondary School, Dhaka, for fostering an environment that supports independent student research.
+The author also thanks Mushrat Salehin Nibir for his valuable feedback on the codebase, suggestions for improvement, and for identifying and reporting issues during development.
+Special thanks are also extended to the Executive Committee and members of the Josephite Scintilla Science Club (JSSC) for their practical feedback on the framework's utility and their continued encouragement of student-led work in software engineering and AI research.

-The author also acknowledges the peer reviewers and editors at the Journal of Open Source Software (JOSS) whose preliminary feedback helped refine the structural documentation and scientific grounding of this manuscript.

 # References